AlieksieievYurii/vacuum-cleaner/docs/bluetooth_communication.md

 * (optional) `parameters` [json] - json object containing required input parameters for given request.

 ## Packet as Response
+This sort of packet is supposed to be reveived by a client as a response from a request.
 ```
 {
   "type": "RESPONSE",